Last Updated on August 30, 2022

-In this article, we describe what survivorship is and how survivorship bias influences backtesting, trading, and investing.
+In this article, we describe what survivorship in trading is and how survivorship bias influences backtesting, trading, and investing.
 We show examples of survivorship bias, how survivorship bias overestimates your backtests, and how you can avoid and minimize survivorship bias in trading and investing.

 Survivorship bias is invisible in backtesting, trading, and investing:

-We like success stories about super-traders/investors or entrepreneurs, and we “forget” to look at the probabilities for success.
+We like success stories about super-traders/investors or entrepreneurs, and we “forget” to look at the probabilities for success and look at all those that fail.
 Decision-making is not only about tangible results, but just as much about what Nassim Taleb calls alternative histories.
 The same goes for economics: it’s just as much about a study of what we don’t see, opportunity costs, and unintended consequences.

 Why it is important to understand survivorship bias in backtesting